 From tasty starters to sumptuous main courses, Sunday Lunches rounded off with a delectable dessert to any one of our light bites and platters, The Rose and Crown Trent has a delicious selection of food with a wide range of local dishes - great for an evening out or a lunchtime treat.

-We are open 7 days-a-week from 11 am to 11pm, including bank holidays.
+We are open 7 days-a-week including bank holidays.
 Our food service hours are:

 'I'd highly recommend a visit here, picturesque location, lovely old pub and great food'